KenKundert/why-invest-in-bitcoin/README.rst

 All desirable assets combine demand with scarcity.
 I mention this because many people question bitcoin's validity as an asset.
-But bitcoin provides tremendous value and is the only asset available whose supply cannot be intentionally inflated, as such its scarcity is guaranteed.
+But bitcoin provides tremendous value, which drives demand, and is the only asset available whose supply cannot be intentionally inflated, as such its scarcity is guaranteed.
 At this point the importance of its value is not widely recognized.
 As such, it represents an investment opportunity.
 As the importance of bitcoin becomes more widely recognized, its price will increase.

 Briefly, the value of bitcoin is that it offers an efficient means of transferring money over the internet and is controlled by a decentralized